sagemath/trac_to_gh/Issue 754.md

 # Issue 754: get SAGE to build on DSL

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/754

 Original creator: mhansen